turbinelabs/developer/reference/quickstart.md

   updating the Turbine Labs Service as services or applications come and go.
   In this demo, the collector is watching for files instead of API instances.

+### Demo server
-- **Prismatic Spray**: A simple HTTP server application that returns hex color value strings.
+A simple HTTP server application that returns hex color value strings.
 There are three "versions" of the server, each returning a different color value:
   - blue
   - green
   - yellow

+### Demo app
+This app is used to demo the use of Turbine Lab's service through a simple visualization of routing and responses, but is disposable after experimenting with this demo.

-## Using the example app
+## Starting the all-in-one example
 The three environment variables you'll need to set in order to run the demo are:

 - `TBNPROXY_API_KEY` - the Turbine Labs API key to use